Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Related Work

-This prompting-based approach has already begun reshaping CA implementations, with earlier work demonstrating the viability of prompt-based personality induction \cite{alessa_towards_2023, chen_llm-empowered_2023, irfan_between_2023,kovacevic_chatbots_2024, shahid_exploring_2025}. \citet{ramirez_controlling_2023} induced Big Five-styled outputs through discrete prompts and generate-and-rank procedures, demonstrating controllable style while preserving semantic fidelity, yet still operating at polarized endpoints of traits. \citet{jiang_evaluating_2023} similarly showed that LLMs can be prompted toward high or low poles of specific traits, validating the general feasibility of prompt-based personality control.
-However, these single-trait, binary-level approaches provide no mechanism for shaping multiple traits concurrently or targeting intermediate intensities.
+The adjective-based personality prompting approach has already begun reshaping CA implementations, with earlier work demonstrating the viability of this approach \cite{alessa_towards_2023, chen_llm-empowered_2023, irfan_between_2023,kovacevic_chatbots_2024, shahid_exploring_2025}. \citet{ramirez_controlling_2023} induced Big Five-styled outputs through discrete prompts using trait adjective and generate-and-rank procedures, demonstrating controllable style while preserving semantic fidelity, operating at polarized endpoints of traits. \citet{jiang_evaluating_2023} similarly showed that LLMs can be prompted toward high or low poles of specific traits using adjective-based prompting, validating the general feasibility of adjective-based personality control.
+These studies established single-trait, binary-level control as a foundation for personality prompting research.

-More recent advances have addressed multi-trait configuration. \citet{jiang_personallm_2024} moved from single traits to simultaneous multi-trait configuration.
-While LLM personas' BFI-44 scores were consistent with assigned profiles, the framework still discretizes each trait to two endpoints \cite{jiang_personallm_2024}. \citet{serapio-garcia_personality_2025} offers a more sophisticated, psychometrically grounded methodology that shapes each Big Five trait at nine levels using 104 trait adjectives derived from Goldberg's lexical markers \cite{goldberg_development_1992}.
-Their prompts begin with biographical persona descriptions (e.g., life circumstances, hobbies) to anchor variation and demonstrate reliable single-trait nine-level control and concurrent shaping at extremes (levels one versus nine) \cite{serapio-garcia_personality_2025}.
+More recent advances have addressed the multi-trait configuration. \citet{jiang_personallm_2024} moved from single traits to a simultaneous multi-trait configuration using similar adjective-based prompting.
+PersonaLLM's BFI-44 scores were consistent with assigned profiles, with the framework discretizing each trait to two endpoints \cite{jiang_personallm_2024}. \citet{sutcliffe_survey_2023}'s survey further characterizes this landscape, showing that many personality specifications commonly used in CAs are inherently discrete, which structurally encourages endpoint configurations.

+Research on user preferences has also examined the desirability of different personality intensities. \citet{volkel_examining_2021} conclude, ``our findings point to a need for moderate instead of extreme chatbot personalities.''
+Addressing medium-level personality expression in LLM-based CAs, \citet{serapio-garcia_personality_2025} introduce a more psychometrically grounded prompting framework that shapes each Big Five trait at nine graded levels using 104 trait adjectives.
+Their results demonstrate reliable single-trait nine-level control and concurrent shaping under extreme settings, with concurrent evaluation focusing on the lowest and highest intensities.